DimitriDokuchaev/GrubLuksUnlock/README.md

 update-grub

-exit out the chroot and reboot, cross your fingers, you should be prompted for a password while GRUB is booting, once you input the password you should be able to select the kernel and boot the OS, that's it.
+Exit out the chroot and reboot, cross your fingers, you should be prompted for a password while GRUB is booting, once you input the password you should be able to select the kernel and boot the OS, that's it.